PRINT

 ENVIRONMENTAL AND SOCIAL INFORMATION

-Social Aspects.
-The land provided for the Project is from Surkhandarya regional reserve and is not currently under possession by any individual or legal entity.
-According to the decision by the regional administration, dated 30 August 2021, the Project area of 73 ha was allocated for the construction of a CCGT power plant.
-The decision was disclosed through the unified portal of the Ministry of Justice.
+Social and Gender Aspects.
+The land provided for the Project was from Surkhandarya regional reserve and was not under possession by any individual or legal entity.
+According to the decision by the regional administration, the Project area of 73 ha was allocated for the construction of a CCGT power plant.
 During social surveys conducted in 2021 and 2022, no legal and/or informal land users were observed.
-There is no agricultural or other economic activity observed within the Project area.
-Consequently, the Project would not require any new land acquisition or any involuntary resettlement.
-Although there are no livelihood activities present in the Uchkizil reservoir, the water from the reservoir is used for the irrigation of crops and to supply water for fish breeding pools located in nearby villages.
+There was no agricultural or other economic activity observed within the Project area.
+Consequently, the Project did not require any new land acquisition or any involuntary resettlement.
+Although there is no livelihood activities present in the Uchkizil reservoir, the water from the reservoir is used for the irrigation of crops and to supply water for fish breeding pools located in nearby villages.
 Therefore, the Project will monitor the quantity of water withdrawn from the Uchkizil reservoir and the quality of blowdown water discharged into the reservoir to manage and/or mitigate any potential risks to fishing, irrigated farming, and other water users from this reservoir.
 The results of the water monitoring will be regularly shared with relevant authorities and other interested stakeholders through the activities under the SEP.
-The Livelihood Restoration Framework prepared as part of ESIA covers water-related livelihood impacts, as well, and the project Grievance Redress Mechanism (GRM) will be disclosed to broader communities that might have concerns or interests related to the project.
+The Livelihood Restoration Framework prepared as part of ESIA covers water-related livelihood impacts.
+In addition, the Project implements gender equality measures required under national law and AIIB’s ESP requirements, such as creating gender equality opportunities and managing risks associated with gender-based violence (GBV).

 Stakeholder Engagement and Information Disclosure.
 Consultations with project-affected people and communities, government agencies and other stakeholders have been carried out during the preparation of the ESIA.
 Focus group discussions with households including women from local communities were held.
 Additional consultations have also been held after disclosure of the draft ESIA and ESMP, as detailed in the SEP to enable meaningful consultation and inclusive participation.
 The ESIA including the ESMP has been finalized according to the consultations.
-Hard copies of the ES documents will be made available at the Project site.
-The ESIA in English and Uzbek languages and the Non-Technical Summary and SEP in English, Russian and Uzbek languages are disclosed at the websites of SCE and AIIB.
+Hard copies of the E&S documents are available at the Project site.
+The ESIA in English and Uzbek languages and the Non-Technical Summary and SEP in English, Uzbek and Russian languages are disclosed at the websites of SCE and AIIB

 Grievance Redress Mechanism.
 A detailed GRM is provided for in the ESIA.
-The project will establish two separate GRMs, one for internal parties, i.e., construction and commissioning personnel, contracted workers, and project staff (including subcontractors); and the other for external parties, i.e., PAP.
-The Project will publish information on GRMs at the plant-level for related stakeholders and PAP including local communities in accordance with the prepared ESIA.
-The information on the plant-level GRM and AIIB’s independent accountability mechanism, i.e. the Project-affected People’s Mechanism (PPM) in the local language will be disclosed in a timely and appropriate manner.
-Access to the GRMs and Independent Accountability Mechanism will be free of cost.
-The relevant EPC Contractor will also be required to establish its GRM, and the contacts to access this GRM will be disclosed in local language in a timely and appropriate manner.
+The project will establish two separate GRMs, one for internal parties, i.e., construction and commissioning personnel, contracted workers, and project staff (including subcontractors); and the other for external parties, i.e., project-affected people.
+The Project published information on GRMs at the plant-level for related stakeholders and project-affected people including local communities in accordance with the prepared ESIA.
+The information on the plant-level GRM and AIIB’s independent accountability mechanism, i.e. the Project-affected People’s Mechanism (PPM) in Uzbek and Russian languages is disclosed in a timely and appropriate manner.
+Access to the GRMs and the PPM is free of cost.
+The relevant EPC Contractor is also required to establish its GRM, and the contacts to access this GRM are disclosed in Uzbek and Chinese languages in a timely and appropriate manner.
 Similar GRMs will be established for the operation phase.

 PROJECT TEAM LEADER